STARXDev/flask-id-generator/README.md

 To set up the project locally, follow these steps:

-Clone the Repository
+-Clone the Repository

 bash
-Copy code

 git clone https://github.com/your-username/flask-id-generator.git
 Navigate to the Project Directory

-bash
-Copy code
 cd flask-id-generator
 Install Dependencies

-bash
-Copy code
 pip install -r requirements.txt

-Usage
+Usage:
 Run the application using the following command:

-bash
-Copy code
 python app.py

 After starting the server, it will be accessible at http://localhost:5000.

 API Endpoints

-Generate ID:
+-Generate ID:

 Endpoint: